Daniel-Mack/phrg-method-scope-lab-pca-000/README.md

 ```

 Notice the last expectation of our test: `expect{puts status}.to raise_error(NameError)`.
 We expect any attempt to use the `status` variable to be met with a `NameError`.
 Our program, outside of the `#rescue_princess_peach`method, just doesn't know what it is.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-students/phrg-method-scope-lab-pca-000/pulls) or [pull-request](https://github.com/learn-co-students/phrg-method-scope-lab-pca-000/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Method Scope Lab</p>